 Safes come in a huge variety of designs, and even if two containers look the same, they may offer profoundly different levels of protection.
 Here’s what to consider when making a purchase:

 - Burglary rating – It all starts here.
-Above all else, the container must protect against burglary, and the best way to summarize the container’s ability to do so is with its UL rating.
+Above all else, the container must protect against burglary, and the best way to summarize the container’s ability to do so is with its Underwriters Laboratories (UL) rating.
 UL is responsible for performing intense cracking tests, and they rate them according to how long it takes to crack through, and the kind of tools needed to do so.
-It is imperative that the safe come with a UL rating, and at least an RSC rating.
-If no UL rating is present, it’s safe to assume that any claims about the container’s security are disingenuous.
-UL ratings include RSC (residential security container) B Class, C Class, UL TL-15, UL TL-30 and UL TL-30×6.
-A container with a higher rating takes longer to crack into, and takes more advanced knowledge or tools to successfully breach the container.
-High security containers normally come with UL TL-30 or UL TL-30×6 ratings.
+It is imperative that the safe come with a UL rating, and at least a Residential Security Container (RSC) rating.
+If no UL rating label is present on the safe then these safes are generally considered B Class or C Class construction rating safes.
+These rating only cover the materials used to build the safe, not how well they prevent a burglar’s attempt from gaining access to your valuables.
+A B-Class safe has a steel door of less then one inch thickness and steel walls of less than 1/2 inch thickness.
+While a C-Class safe has a steel door of at least one inch thick and walls of at least 1/2 inch thick steel.
+Neither A nor B Class safes has passed the UL Test Performance Rating.
+The UL Test Performance Rating ratings include UL RSC (Residential Security Container), UL TL-15, UL TL-30 and UL TL-30×6.
+A container with a higher number rating takes longer to crack into, and takes more advanced knowledge or tools to successfully breach the container.
+Higher security containers normally come with UL TL-30 or UL TL-30×6 ratings.
 These safes are exceptionally difficult to crack, and usually require intimate knowledge of the container to get through to its contents.

-- Fire rating – Both UL and ETL test containers for fire protection, and the tests generally go after the same thing.
+- Fire rating – Both UL and Intertek’s Electrical Testing Labs (ETL) test containers for fire protection, and the tests generally go after the same thing.
 Both ratings include a time value, and this time value represents how long the container can be exposed to a typical building fire before the container’s interior reaches 350 degrees Fahrenheit.
 Ratings range from 45 minutes to 2 hours, and as most house fires die out within half an hour, UL and ETL fire ratings are strong indicators of protection.

 - Weight – There’s no such thing as a light, portable safe.
 Any security container that can be easily picked up is not secure at all.
 For this reason, weight is a significant concern.
 The heavier the safe, the harder it will be to remove it from the home.
 Some containers weigh as much as a car, but there’s a double edge to that weight.
 Some containers are so heavy that they cannot be installed upstairs.
 The ceiling joists just may not be sturdy enough to handle the load.
 Wider containers distribute their weight over a larger area, and this can help, but some safes will need to be set on a concrete foundation.
 For added security, the container can even be installed in the floor, making it almost impossible for thieves to breach the container from the side.